 A. Not necessarily.
 Much will depend on the nature, disposition and date of the crime for which you were prosecuted.
 The most important thing is to be completely honest and forthright in completing the background check paperwork.
 If you don’t note a prosecution that background investigators subsequently discover, that will almost certainly exclude you.

 Q. Where is the ALERT training conducted?

-A. All initial training to establish you as an ALERT volunteer is conducted at the SFPD Police Academy, 350 Amber Drive in San Francisco.
+A. Most initial training classes are conducted at the SFPD Police Academy, 350 Amber Drive in San Francisco.